Marchell0o0/CTU_homeworks/README.md

 ## KUI (Cybernetics and Artificial Intelligence)

 AI and decision-making algorithms course in Python.
 Projects exploring artificial intelligence techniques, including A* algorithm for maze-solving, Reversi player using minimax with alpha-beta pruning, Markov Decision Process, and reinforcement learning for policy in a maze.

+## MIK (Microcontrollers)

+Introductory course into microcontrollers.
+Practical exercises on working with LED and simplest registers, service of time interrupt flags, work with alphanumeric LCD, AD converter, I2C protocol and generation of a PWM signal.